Rahullkumr/DataScience-session/README.md

 eg - mail is spam or not

 Types of classification
-1. Binary classif
+1. Binary classification
-2. Multi class classi
+2. Multi class classification
-3. Decission tree
+3. Decission tree classification
-4. Probability based
+4. Probability based classification

 Decision tree (simplest algorithm) eg - hollywood movie prediction whether it's going to be hit or not

-when co relation is not found then we can use decision tree
+when co-relation is not found then we can use decision tree

 [scikit-learn.org ](https://scikit-learn.org/stable/)==> sir learnt from this website